Jun 24, 2019

 Additional Required Courses

-In addition to the core, students must take seven courses from at least three of the four ‘baskets’.
-At least two of these courses must be 300 level or higher.
+In addition to the core, students must take six courses from at least three of the four ‘baskets’.
+At least three of these courses must be 300 level or higher.
 If four of these courses come from the same ‘basket’, the student has an EMPHASIS in that basket.

 Biology Major - Baskets